annapiro/cl-team-lab/README.md

 The required modules are listed in `requirements.txt`

 The data should be saved in the folder root/data in the txt format and follow the same structure as the dataset by Jurafsky et al.

+Two pre-trained example models are provided in this repository as a starting point.

 # Training